rackerlabs/technical-blog/content/blog/2020/2020-10-14-why-is-my-elasticsearch-query-slow/index.md

 slug: "why-is-my-elasticsearch-query-slow"

 ---

+Originally published on May 29, 2018 at ObjectRocket.com/blog.

 One frequent Elasticsearch support request that Rackspace Technology receives is “Can you help with my response time?” or